Sofía Vergara and Joe Manganiello Had a Rock-and-Roll Date Night

 Sofía Vergara and Joe Manganiello know how to do date night right.
 Between throwing epic parties at their home and attending all-night raves, these two look like quite the fun-loving couple, and their most recent night on the town did not disappoint.

-Vergara and Manganiello had a rock-and-roll date night on Thursday in N.Y.C., where they attended a private Guns N’ Roses show at the Apollo Theater.
+Vergara and Manganiello had a rock-and-roll date night on Thursday in N.Y.C., where they attended a private Guns N’ Roses show for SiriusXM at the Apollo Theater.
+The SiriusXM show featured Guns N' Roses performing songs from throughout the band's career.
 The Modern Family star showed off her freshly cut bangs, keeping her beauty lip simple with a mauve-colored lip.
 She looked chic in a black ruffled tank and skinny jeans, accessorizing with a chain-strap cross-body bag (shop a similar style here).

 Her husband looked the part in a Guns N’ Roses graphic tee (shop similar here) and gray jeans accessorized with a matching fedora for the private show.